Gas-rich dwarf galaxies as a new probe of dark matter interactions with ordinary matter: Properties of astrophysical systems used

-We have adopted the model of the Leo T DM halo by Ref.~\cite{faerman13} (FSM13 hereafter) for calculating the bounds on DM in this paper.
-FSM13 assumed the \HI in Leo T to be an isothermal gas sphere and adopted the flat-core (Burkert) profile for modeling the DM halo.
+We have adopted the model of the Leo~T DM halo by Ref.~\cite{faerman13} (FSM13 hereafter) for calculating the bounds on DM in this paper.
+FSM13 assumed the \HI in Leo~T to be an isothermal gas sphere (T$\sim$6000 K) and adopted the flat-core (Burkert) profile for modeling the DM halo.
 The choice of the Burkert profile is motivated by observations of constant density cores in most of the low-mass dwarf galaxies.
-FSM13 also assumed that the gas in Leo T is hydrostatically supported as there is no evidence of coherent rotation in Leo T. Low-mass dwarf galaxies like Leo T as a class do not exhibit rotation \cite{BegChe06}, so we can discount the possibility of coherent rotation which eludes detection because $\hat{J}$ is along our line-of-sight.
+FSM13 also assumed that the gas in Leo~T is hydrostatically supported as there is no evidence of coherent rotation in Leo~T. Low-mass dwarf galaxies like Leo~T as a class do not exhibit rotation \cite{BegChe06}, so we can discount the possibility of coherent rotation which eludes detection because $\hat{J}$ is along our line-of-sight.
+It is worth noting that, apart from the warm neutral medium, there is also a small amount of cold neutral medium in Leo~T at a much lower temperature ($\sim$500K) \cite{leoObsOld08}; including it in our analysis might make our bounds stronger but the cold medium has not been observed with appropriate resolution to be able to model it, so we ignore it in this study.

-The more recent paper \cite{Patra18} (P18 hereafter) also models the DM halo of Leo T but does not assume an isothermal model for the gas.
+The more recent paper \cite{Patra18} (P18 hereafter) also models the DM halo of Leo~T but does not assume an isothermal model for the gas.
 One of the major differences between FSM13 and P18 is that P18 does not include effects of the metagalactic background \cite{hm12} in their analysis.
-The metagalactic background determines the transition from neutral gas in the central region to ionized gas in the outer region of Leo T and is therefore necessary for properly interpreting the \HI column density profile and also for determining the distribution of free electrons.
+The metagalactic background determines the transition from neutral gas in the central region to ionized gas in the outer region of Leo~T and is therefore necessary for properly interpreting the \HI column density profile and also for determining the distribution of free electrons.
 We therefore adopt the FSM13 model in our analysis.
-Furthermore, the mass of the Leo T DM halo in P18 is inconsistent with the halo mass from other Leo T DM halo models in the literature \cite{StrBulKap08,faerman13,leoObsOld08,SimonGeha07,adams17}.
+Furthermore, the mass of the Leo~T DM halo in P18 is inconsistent with the halo mass from other Leo~T DM halo models in the literature \cite{StrBulKap08,faerman13,leoObsOld08,SimonGeha07,adams17}.
+A comprehensive modeling effort including the latest observations of \cite{adams17} and utilizing the iterative-unfolding technique of \cite{Patra18}, while also modeling the metagalactic ionization profile and known astrophysical heating and cooling, will result in a yet better description of Leo~T and enable more accurate determination of the limits on DM interactions using this system.